jimisor/isor.co.uk/log.md

 - Admin of Google Play and iOs App Store applications.
 Account verification.
 Upgrade of SDKs.

-- Ported component of a monolithic web app into a rest api architecture.
+- Ported component of a server side rendered web app into a rest api architecture.
 To support the development of an external React application.
 Including automated tests, auth, integration with 3rd party applications (credit check, payments, [ITSO HOPS](https://www.itso.org.uk/)),